matteobobba/matteobobba.github.io/content/research.md

 author: Matteo Bobba
 ---

-My research agenda revolves around issues on the accumulation of **human capital** and the functioning of **labor markets** in **low and middle income countries**.
+My research agenda revolves around issues on the accumulation of **human capital** and the functioning of **labor markets** in **low and middle income countries**, with a special focus on Latin America.
 I am also interested in methodological aspects of **policy evaluation**, and in particular in combining model-based and design-based approaches.

 ## (Re-) Submitted Papers